Microsoft/azure-docs.pt-pt/articles/synapse-analytics/sql-data-warehouse/sql-data-warehouse-develop-variable-assignment.md

 ## <a name="limitations"></a>Limitações

-Não é possível utilizar o UPDATE para a atribuição variável.
+Não pode utilizar o UPDATE para a atribuição variável.

 ## <a name="next-steps"></a>Passos seguintes